 Blue Mountains area, about an hour outside of Toronto, is as good as it gets in Ontario.
 There are about 5 resorts on the Blue Mountains (Blue Mountain being the main resort), but they are all different sides of the same hill.
 Some of the resorts are private for the rich Toronto crowd, but most are open to the public.

 Vertical height is not high, but probably bigger than most in the UK.

 If you don't mind driving a little futher, head East.
 If you make it to Ottawa, there are number of good hills in the Ottawa Valley.
 Quebec has the best of the East Coast - with Tremblant (Montreal) and Mont Ste.
 Anne (Quebec City) are the top.
 Jay Peak in Vermont is great for soft snow (closest to powder in the East) and glades.

 Quebec has some good skiing, IF you can ski on ice.
 I'm biased, but if you want to ski in Canada, go west.
 My favourites: Lake Louise near Banff and Big White near Kelowna.

-Of course if you want to cross country ski, you have many more options across the country! almost 6 years ago
+Of course if you want to cross country ski, you have many more options across the country! about 6 years ago